qtnc/swan/docs/language-syntax.md

 ```

-## Bonus syntax suggars for object-oriented programming
+## Syntax suggars for object-oriented programming
-There are some additional bonus syntax suggars as shown below:
+There are some additional syntax suggars as shown below:

 The constructor of the above class Vector: